-Finally, we discuss the impact of automation on employment rates.
-Again, we find a significant, negative effect (Table 3).
+The negative labor demand shock due to automation not only reduced wages, but also had implications for employment.
+We find a significant, negative effect on employment rates of exposed groups (Table 3).
 It is, however, relatively small - according to our IV estimates, one standard deviation higher robot penetration led to a 2 percentage point decrease in employment rates.
-Combined with negative wage effects (Table 2), our estimates suggest a negative impact of automation on labour market outcomes of more exposed groups in European countries.
+Combined with negative wage effects (Table 2), our estimates suggest a negative impact of automation on labor market outcomes of more exposed groups.17